-Sri Lanka is a beautiful island off the south east coast of India, yet despite the close links, Sri Lankan food is vastly different to that found in India in some ways and similar in others.
-The Sri Lankan diet revolves around rice and curry but there are plenty more facts about Sri Lankan food that I can share here.
+Sri Lanka is a beautiful island off the southeast coast of India, yet despite the close links, Sri Lankan food is quite different to that found in India in some ways, and similar in others.
+The Sri Lankan traditional diet revolves around rice and curry, but there are plenty more facts about Sri Lankan food that I can share here.

 Facts About Sri Lankan Food

-Sri Lankan Curries Really are Hot
+Sri Lankan Curries Really Are Hot

-You’ll see similar ingredients to those used in Indian curries but with both pepper and chilli to give your curry an extra kick.
+You’ll see similar ingredients to those used in Indian curries but with both pepper and chilli (or chili powder) to give your food an extra kick.

 The most common blend of curry powder in Sri Lanka is made with chilli, coriander, fenugreek, cumin, fennel seed, curry leaves, turmeric, black pepper, cloves and cinnamon.

 Another variation is Jaffna curry powder which again uses different ingredients such as coriander, cumin and fennel seeds as the major ingredients and lacks the chillies that the Sri Lankan curry base has.

 Seafood is a Massive Part of Sri Lanka Cuisine

 A word of warning, if it isn’t the busy season and if the fish isn’t sold that night there is a good chance it will come out again the next night.

-While you are unlikely to cook for yourself when iyou are in Sri Lanka the markets are interesting to see and make for some great photos.
+While you are unlikely to cook for yourself when you are in Sri Lanka the markets are interesting to see and make for some great photos.

 Restaurants Outside of the Tourist Areas Aren’t Common

 In the tourist regions such as Galle, Hikkaduwa, Bentota and Kandy the amount of restaurants is more than adequate and you’ll find the food you want at whichever price point you want.

-If you find a good one it may be best to stick to it and always get recommendations about restaurant and food in advance if you can.
+If you find a good one it may be best to stick to it and always get recommendations about restaurants and food in advance if you can.

 Sri Lankan food is based on home cooking and local people will mostly eat at home not at a restaurant.
-Unfortunately this can give Sri Lanka a bad name when visitors fail to find great food or pick an average restaurant that doesn’t live up to expectations.
+Unfortunately, this can give Sri Lanka a bad name when visitors fail to find great food or pick an average restaurant that doesn’t live up to expectations.

 Sri Lankan Breakfast is Unique